Substance Use

 Users may feel as though their Valium use is in control and safe.
 The reality is that taking Valium for an extended period is not how you should use the drug.
 To avoid abuse, you should never tamper with dosage or try to obtain more prescriptions from multiple doctors.

 If you are shopping around for doctors and pharmacies to obtain as much Valium as you need, you are likely abusing Valium.
-Valium abuse can lead to severe mental and physical side effects.
+Valium abuse can lead to severe side effects affecting physical and mental health.

 Side Effects of Valium Abuse